Joey Tribbiani: Season 1

+Season 2

 In Season Two, Joey continued his stage work, appearing as "The King" in a poorly reviewed (and never-named) play.
 Published reviews of his performance claimed he was "disturbingly unskilled" and that he achieved "brilliant new levels of sucking" in a "mediocre play" with "mindless, adolescent direction".
 Only days after these reviews came out, Joey gets his big break when he lands his first major role as Dr. Drake Ramoray on the soap opera Days of Our Lives, a real-life television show outside of the context of Friends which featured Jennifer Aniston's father John.
 In-universe, Joey had initially gone in to read for a one-shot role as a cab driver; it is implied that he got the recurring role of Ramoray by sleeping with the casting director.
 While still playing Ramoray, he also appears in a bit role as a dead man in the film Outbreak 2: The Virus Takes Manhattan, starring Jean-Claude Van Damme.
 (Originally his character was only dying in the scene but due to Joey overacting, it was changed to him being already dead.)

-Several episodes later, Joey costs himself the Days of our Lives gig when during an interview with Soap Opera Digest, he radically overstates and claims he writes most of his own lines.
+Several episodes later, Joey costs himself the Days of Our Lives gig when during an interview with Soap Opera Digest, he radically overstates and claims he writes most of his own lines.
 This angers the show's writers, who out of spite, "kill off" his character by having Dr. Ramoray fall down an elevator shaft.
-Joey takes this very hard and admits that his role on Days was the best thing that ever happened to him.
+Joey takes this hard and admits that his role on Days was the best thing that ever happened to him.

+Season 3

-He goes back to stage acting in Season Three appearing in a play called Boxing Day opposite love interest Kate Miller.
+He goes back to stage acting in season 3 appearing in a play called Boxing Day opposite love interest Kate Miller.
 The play seems to start out as a conventional drama but ends with Joey's character "Victor" being taken from his apartment by aliens.
 In Season Four, he lands a small one-scene movie role as a cop, playing his scene opposite Charlton Heston.